 - By convening stakeholder workshops and via other engagements, NIST is developing a resource center of documents, software, standards, and related tools that contribute to better understanding, identifying, measuring, and managing various risks associated with AI systems.

-- Reflecting private sector interest and as mandated by Congress, NIST is developing a voluntary AI risk management framework through collaboration with stakeholders across public and private sectors.
+- Reflecting private sector interest and as mandated by Congress, NIST developed a voluntary AI risk management framework through collaboration with stakeholders across public and private sectors.

 Hardware for AI: Creating New Measurements and Technical Approaches for New AI Chips